chirpy2605/voron/V0/Dragon_Burner/README.md

 On the v0.2 X carriage you can use a 20mm screw from the rear of the carriage into the corresponding  m3 nut inside the toolhead.

-Plugin, test the fans and redo your X offset as it will have changed.
+Plugin, test the fans and redo your Z offset as it will have changed.

 ## PCB Mounts: